chancelorr/ATL11-Tools/README.md

-to get, clone this repo and run `python3 setup.py install` you may have to run `chmod +x <script>.sh` for the bash scripts
+to get, clone this repo and install with `pip install .` or `pip install -e .` for developer mode